-- Power Generation – Water is used at almost every stage of energy production … [It takes] 95 liters of water to produce one kilowatt-hour of electricity … .
+- Power Generation – Water is used at almost every stage of energy production … [we can measure water used per] kilowatt-hour of electricity … .
 Within the energy industry, the most water-hungry process is the thermoelectric-power industry … to cool electricity-generating equipment.
 Electrical power production uses more water than any other single industrial process … Since surface water is the source for more than 99 percent of the water used for thermoelectric-power generation, energy plants located in coastal areas with a ready supply of salt water for cooling equipment got higher marks in water conservation than those facilities forced to use fresh water.
 Not all energy is created equal when it comes to water usage. … natural gas can be far more water efficient per energy per unit volume of water consumed, [whilst some biodiesels are very water inefficient] because large amounts of water are required for irrigation of the soil in which the soybeans grow, then more water to turn the soybeans into biofuel.

 - Textiles & Garments – The textile industry is one of the biggest creators of wastewater worldwide [and it’s questionable as to what happens to all this waste water]